jkenton/drkenton/_posts/2023-02-15-zotero-annotations.md

  <figcaption>Zotero and Obsidian are good buddies</figcaption>
 </figure>

-I've gotten quite enamored with the Zettelkasten method after reading Ahrens' book, and getting to the source material of Luhmann's original works.
+I've gotten quite enamored with the Zettelkasten method after reading Ahrens' book (*How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking*), and getting to the source material of Niklas Luhmann's original works.
 [Zettelkasten.de](https://zettelkasten.de/posts/overview/) is a suitable place to get started.

 Quickly: I dont know why people insist on suggesting that timestamps are important for zettels.
 Luhmann never included date information and had a pretty good organizational structure using category codes and alternating numbers and letters to suggest linkages between related notes.
 The timestamps pushed me off the wagon before.